 Both our research and experience shows that women, in particular, want access to a mentor and benefit exponentially.

-Our own experience of mentoring has been a mixture of informal and formal, regular and one-off, welcome and xxx, obvious and challenging.
+Our own experience of mentoring has been a mixture of informal and formal, regular and one-off, obvious and challenging.
 In our experience, everyone we ask has an example of a great mentor.

 There are certainly times when I would have really benefitted from a formal mentor, in one organisation I worked in when struggling with the workload, being the only person at my level working part-time I asked for a mentor.
 I wanted a woman, and after several reminders was introduced to someone, she was in the US and I was in London, the additional pressure of time zones and busy schedules meant it was never going to work, and I was left feeling as if that was my failure.
 There was certainly a lack of suitable candidates, what I would have liked was for my line manager to have recognised that a mentor would be beneficial and to have helped work out who that might be as a senior woman who had kids was hard to find.